Tyranny Of The Minority: Why American Democracy Reached The Breaking Point

 For more information, please visit www.P65Warnings.ca.gov.

-- Q: Who are the authors of 'Tyranny of the Minority'?
-A: The authors are Steven Levitsky and Daniel Ziblatt, both Harvard professors known for their expertise in democratic institutions and political behavior.
+• Q: Who are the authors of 'Tyranny of the Minority'?
+A: The authors are Steven Levitsky and Daniel Ziblatt.
+They are both Harvard professors known for their expertise in political science.